crrdlx/crrdlx.github.io/grintroduction.md

 In order to make a transaction with Grin, both folks have to communicate.
 If I were to pay you in Grin, I must make contact with you and ask your permission.
 You must respond back to me.
 I ask, "Hey, want some Grin money, I'll send you 2 GRIN?"
 You say, "Yes, send it!"
 The software takes care of making things happen.
 It makes sure things are all legit and that there's no monkey-business going on.
 And, the software makes those 2 GRIN magically vanish from my invisible grinning piggy bank and show up in yours.
 Nobody else ever sees any of this.

 The thought is that this might more closely mirror the real world.
 If Sally wanted to give some Bitcoin to a guy she's never met on the other side of the world right now, she could (which is nice).
 If Sally wanted to give some dollar bills to that guy, she could not.
 First, she would have to contact him, in some way, and ask, "Hey, I want to give you some money, where can I send it?
 Bank account?
 PayPal?
 Letter in the mail?"
-He'd need respond back, etc. Grin works like this.
+He'd need to respond back, etc. Grin works like this.

 This process of sending/receiving money is certainly different from other cryptocurrencies, and it might take a bit to get used to.
 It seems a bit clunky, a bit unintuitive to me right now.
 My guess is that the Grin community will likely work on making this easier going forward.